On Some Three-Color Ramsey Numbers for Paths

-It is interesting to observe that the smaller case of $R_3(P_8)$ required significantly more complex reasoning than that of $R_3(P_9)$.
+It is interesting to observe that the case of $R_3(P_8)$ required significantly more complex reasoning than that of $R_3(P_9)$.
+We also tried to proceed for $P_{10}$ and $P_{11}$ similarly as in the proofs of Theorems 10 and 8, respectively, but while the general method seems to be applicable, the complexity of case analysis appears to be quite harder.
+We did not complete these proofs.
 In general, we expect that even paths cases are harder than those for odd paths.
-Consequently, between the first two open cases of Conjecture 2, namely the questions whether it is true that $R_3(P_{10})=18$ and $R_3(P_{11})=21$, we expect the latter to be simpler to prove.
+Consequently, between the first two open cases of Conjecture 2, namely the questions whether it is true that $R_3(P_{10})=18$ and $R_3(P_{11})=21$, we expect the former to be more difficult to prove.